-iPhone Battery Sizes – iPhone 3GS to iPhone 11
+iPhone Battery Sizes – iPhone 3GS to iPhone 13

 |iPhone 6 Plus

 |iPhone 6s Plus

 |iPhone 7 Plus

 |iPhone 8 Plus

 |iPhone XS Max

 |iPhone 11 Pro

 |iPhone 12 Pro

 iPhone With Biggest Battery

-The iPhone started life with a 1219mAh battery inside the iPhone 3GS and now, inside the latest iPhone 11 Pro Max, it is packing a massive 3969mAh battery, a huge difference.
+The iPhone started life with a 1219mAh battery inside the iPhone 3GS and now, inside the latest iPhone 13 Pro Max, it is packing a massive 4353 mAh battery, a huge difference.

 Before the iPhone 6, Apple used smaller sub-4in displays for its iPhones.
 This meant the chassis of the handset was small, so larger batteries were not possible.

 The increase in battery size was required to power the iPhone 6 Plus’s larger display which, because of its increased size and resolution, had more pixels to power.

 From the iPhone 6 Plus to the iPhone 8 Plus, we see a steady increase in the overall size of batteries used inside both Plus and standard iPhone models – from 2915mAh in the 6s Plus to 2675mAh in the iPhone 8 Plus.

-Apple’s latest range of iPhone – the iPhone 11 range – are the first iPhones to break the 3000mAh barrier; the iPhone 11 uses a 3110mAh battery, while the iPhone 11 Pro Max uses a 3969mAh battery, the largest ever used inside an iPhone.
+Apple’s iPhone 11 range was the first iPhone to break the 3000mAh barrier; the iPhone 11 uses a 3110mAh battery, while the iPhone 11 Pro Max uses a 3969mAh battery, the largest ever used inside an iPhone.

 Do Larger iPhones Have Better Battery Life?

 LCD displays require that every pixel on the screen is powered (OLED is different; black pixels don’t require any power), so when you increase the size of them by an inch, you have to increase the capacity of the battery too, or else you’d have terrible battery life.

 I remember when I first tested the iPhone 6 Plus; it blew my mind!
 I’d never used an iPhone before that I could use all day and not worry about its battery life.

-As of 2019, Apple’s nailed the battery life problem.
-The iPhone 11, Apple’s entry-level model, has some of the best battery performance of any phone on the market right now.
-And the larger, OLED-using iPhone 11 Pro Max is even better.
-This, along with a host of other reasons, is why Apple’s latest iPhone 11 range is by far and away the best iPhones Apple has released in years.
+Prior to the iPhone 11, if you wanted the best battery life, you HAD to go with the Plus model version.

+This, along with a host of other reasons, is why Apple’s latest iPhone 13 range is by far and away the best iPhones Apple has released in years.